bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 <em>Run the playbook - pre-flight_foundry.yml</em>
 This will update, install and configure the various required packages for the Foudry Platform.

-Before you run the playbook ensure that

 ``run the playbook - pre-flight_foundry.yml:``
 ```
 cd /etc/ansible/playbooks
 ansible-playbook -i hosts-skytap.yml --extra-vars="@extra-vars.yml" -b -v pre-flight_foundry.yml
 ```
+Note: Run in OS Terminal.
+Do not run playbook in VSC Terminal.

 ---